dani0805/django_reports/README.rst

 :get_x_labels(self, \*\*kwargs): takes any number of keyword parameters and returns an array of strings

-:get_title(self, \*\*kwargs): takes any number of keyword parameters and returns and
+:get_title(self, \*\*kwargs): takes any number of keyword parameters and returns a string
-    returns a string

-:get_form(self, \*\*kwargs): takes any number of keyword parameters and returns and returns
+:get_form(self, \*\*kwargs): takes any number of keyword parameters and returns an array
-    an array of dictionaries that define the filter form for the report.
+    of dictionaries that define the filter form for the report.
 The specific format depends on the form standard.

 Optionally you can also implement ``get_series_stack`` to use grouped style or multiple stacks

-:get_series_stack(self, series, \*\*kwargs): takes the series name any number of keyword parameters and returns
+:get_series_stack(self, series, \*\*kwargs): takes the series name and any number of keyword parameters and returns
-    an the name of the stack that this series should use. series with the same stack name will be stacked and series with different series names will be shown side by side.
+    the name of the stack that this series should use. series with the same stack name will be stacked and series with different series names will be shown side by side.
 So to implement a grouped style barchart you can implement this method and return ``series``.
 Not implementing this method will result in a stacked chart